Saydemr/PIWORKS/README.md

      4 2 *1
     2 2 2 *1

-Though the sum on the left-most arm is 1+6+4 = 11 it is not considered as the deserved path since there are longer path in the there.
+Though the sum on the left-most arm is 1+6+4 = 11 it is not considered as the deserved path since there is a longer path in the tree.
 So longer path is prior to greater sum.

 -----------------------------------------------------------------------------------------------------------------------------------------